ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The name of the job to unbind.
 This value is required.
 </dd>
 <dt>`-A`, `--all`</dt>
 <dd>Unbinds all service instances for this job.
 This value is required if `--service-instance` is not specified.
-This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-q`, `--quiet`</dt>
 <dd>Specify this option to reduce the output of the command.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-si`, `--service-instance`</dt>
 <dd>The name of the service instance to unbind from the job.
 This value is required if `--all` is not specified.
-This value is optional.
 </dd>
 </dl>